The Porch Prize

 Eligibility

 Open to published and unpublished authors over the age of 18 who have not received The Porch Prize in a previous year.
 The manuscript entered must be the author’s original work and be unpublished and uncontracted at the time of deadline and unpublished during the contest judging time itself.
-If you submit an entry that is accepted for publication prior to our announcement of the winners, please contact us to withdraw the entry.
+If you submit an entry that is accepted for publication elsewhere prior to our announcement of the winners, please contact us to withdraw the entry.

 Categories & judges